-• Double-press any currently lit button to select it for editing.
-The buttons of other active parts in the multi-part program will stay solidly lit, but only the button/part you double-pressed will flash, indicating it is selected for editing.
+• Hold down the MODE button and press any currently lit button to select it for editing.
+The buttons of other active parts in the multi-part program will stay solidly lit, but only the button/part you pressed will flash, indicating it is selected for editing.